What is the connection between awards and online reputation? This year’s Oscars offered a sneak peek into that often fraught relationship.

 Fortunately, the fiasco at the 2017 Academy Awards was not a life-or-death situation.
 PwC has already accepted full responsibility.
 Whether their long-established relationship with the Academy Awards survives remains to be seen.

-It is a vivid reminder of how quickly corporate reputations can be damaged or destroyed.
+It is a vivid reminder of how quickly you can damage or destroy your corporate reputation.
 If your brand is suffering, don’t put off getting professional help.
 InternetRetputation.com is an industry leader in managing online reputations.

 In the meantime, as Roger Ebert used to say…we’ll see you at the movies.